moliver28/research-handbook/content/handbook/product/product-processes/product-launch.md

 These meetings are a chance for the various stakeholders and Subject Matter Experts (SMEs) in the organization to raise risks/issues sooner rather than later.
 The SME may ask questions that you can’t answer yet; that’s an opportunity for further discussion later in the project.
 For stakeholders this is a chance to understand what will be expected of them in the coming weeks/months.

+We acknowledge that synchronous meetings aren't GitLab's ideal way of working, however in cases of complex cross-functional projects it can be challenging to make decisions and keep teams aligned without synchronous check-points.
+Our suggestion is to approach these meetings as "advised, but optional."
+The project leads can use their own judgement to decide if a given meeting is necessary for their project and whether it can be optional for some members of the larger team.

 ### Step 5: Organize logistics

 The Program Manager should ensure that the team is set up for success.
 The following resources are valuable, but not mandatory.
 We recommend creating a [Single Source of Truth (SSOT)](https://handbook.gitlab.com/handbook/values/#single-source-of-truth) with a link out to the following resources/information: